-As mentioned above, there is no governing document for the Common Good.
-The assets were gifted for the common good of the inhabitants of the burgh.
+There is no governing document for the Common Good.
+The assets were gifted for the common good of the inhabitants of the burghs.
 The most concise statement of the administration of the Common Good is contained in a judgement by Lord Kyllachy: